coffebar/neovim-project/README.md

     preview = {
-      enabled = true, -- show directory structure in Telescope preview git_status = true, -- show branch name, an ahead/behind counter, and the git status of each file/folder show_hidden = true, -- show hidden files/folders
+      enabled = true, -- show directory structure in Telescope preview git_status = true, -- show branch name, an ahead/behind counter, and the git status of each file/folder git_fetch = false, -- fetch from remote, used to display the number of commits ahead/behind, requires git authorization show_hidden = true, -- show hidden files/folders },
-    },
     opts = {